dcycle/starterkit-drupalsite/README.md

 * Let's Encrypt on a server
 * Initial installation on Docker
 * Incremental deployment (updating) on Docker
-* ./scripts/docker-compose.sh instead of docker-compose
+* ./scripts/docker-compose.sh instead of docker compose
 * Environment types
 * Local and environment-specific settings
 * Power up/power down the Docker environment